The Hotlum-Wintun Ridge

-Collect your supplies in the villiage and the requisite Summit Pass from the Ranger Station in the tiny town of Mt.
+Collect your supplies in the village and the requisite Summit Pass from the Ranger Station in the tiny town of Mt.
 Shasta, and then make your way to the Brewer Creek Trailhead.

-Unlike those delightfully dry Southern Sierra approaches, you may well encounter snow right at the trailhead—assuming you haven't been stopped by snow even lower.
+Here, you'll likely find almost supernaturally-easy access to Shasta's snowy north flank, which is broad, sparesely treed, and walk-about gentle.
+And, unlike those delightfully dry Southern Sierra approaches, you may well encounter snow right at the trailhead—assuming you haven't already been stopped by snowbanks even lower down the road.

 Today, July 20, I find smooth snow perhaps fifteen minutes from the parking lot.
 My plan is to camp low and wake early, so I find myself in the unusual but welcome position of having an abundance of free time.
 I amuse myself for a while by melting snow.
 That done, I wander about the lower reaches of the Brewer Creek Drainage, taking pictures, scouting the mountain, enjoying the day.